 Be Responsible – It’s Easy to Do Your Part

 Each of us can take small steps to protect ourselves and the campus community.
 Because COVID-19 is highly contagious, these simple measures apply both on and off-campus:

 - Wear face coverings (masks) at all times on campus, including in classrooms, conference rooms and other public spaces, even when you are able to maintain six feet of social distancing.

-- Exceptions to this requirement include when students are (1) in their private residential or personal space, or (2) eating meals on-campus while seated and socially distanced.
-Faculty and staff are likewise exempt when alone in their office or other private spaces.
+- Exceptions to this requirement include when students are (1) in their private residential or personal space, (2) eating meals on-campus while seated and socially distanced, or (3) alone outside.
+Faculty and staff are likewise exempt when alone outside, in their office or other private spaces.